Data privacy safety tips for travelers: what to know before you go

 With names, passwords, addresses, birthdays, location tracking, credit card numbers, bank accounts, and more stored digitally, your devices are a vault of personal information.
 If your personal data protection is compromised, hackers can use your information to lock you out of your bank accounts, know where you are traveling next, steal your identity, and more.

-“In today's digital age, where sensitive information and personal data are stored and accessed online, the need for robust security measures has never been more paramount,” said Frank Harrison, Regional Security Director Americas at Travelex Insurance’s assistance partner, World Travel Protection.
+“In today's digital age, where sensitive information and personal data are stored and accessed online, the need for robust security measures has never been more paramount,” said Frank Harrison, Regional Security Director Americas at Travelex Insurance’s assistance partner, Zurich Travel Assist.

 Amidst the advancements in technology that enhance our devices, hackers’ methods have also become more developed, and the consequences of a security breach can be devastating.